chrmrtns/safefonts/README.md

 ### Can I use these fonts in page builders?

+SafeFonts Free works with Gutenberg and provides CSS variables that can be manually used with any builder or theme supporting CSS custom properties (like Builderius, Bricks, Oxygen, and others).
+Simply use `var(--safefonts-font-slug)` in typography fields or custom CSS.

-SafeFonts Free works with Gutenberg.
-For page builder support (Elementor, Bricks, Beaver Builder, Divi, Oxygen), upgrade to [SafeFonts Pro](https://safefonts.com).
+For automatic integration where fonts appear directly in builder dropdowns (14 integrations including Elementor, Bricks, Beaver Builder, Divi, Oxygen, Brizy, and more), upgrade to [SafeFonts Pro](https://safefonts.com).

 ### Where are fonts stored?